Greengold Green-White Tea

 GONG FU CHA

 The first infusion of Greengold Green-White tea immediately reveals all its sweetness: delicate notes of wildflowers and white flowers are picked up, followed immediately by vegetal hints of fresh broad beans and sweet corn.
 With subsequent infusions, the body of this tea becomes denser, with even more pronounced white flower notes.
-The vegetal notes also remain present, now with a hint of umami: a pleasant savoriness that balances the sweetness.
+The vegetal notes also remain present, now with a hint of umami-a pleasant savoriness that balances the sweetness.
 With the last few infusions, a surprise vanilla note and a hint of shea butter appear: the body becomes almost creamy, with notes of white flowers such as magnolia and wisteria standing out.
 Umami is present on the finish, albeit slight.
 A tea with no astringency or bitterness, with a very enveloping medium-high body and a sweet, floral persistence.

 Location of origin